sivaratrisrinivas/blockCheck/README.md

 - In-memory fallback cache
 - Configurable TTL and cache strategies

-❌ Contract Detection (Coming Soon)
+✅ Contract Detection
-- Check if an address is a contract
+- Check if an address is a contract or EOA
-- View contract verification status
+- Fast response times (~64ms for contracts)
-- Basic contract metadata
+- Proper error handling for invalid addresses

 ❌ Rate Limiting & Security
 - Request rate limiting